 Life is about decisions.
 Decisions like, “Can I hike 10.6 miles after work in August?”
 Apparently, I told myself that I could.
 I neglected to factor in the 35 minute drive to the trailhead and that other pesky little fact – I’m 35 and not quite in the shape I used to be!
-The first six miles of my hike took me along the next section of the Mattabesett traversing four towns – Durham, North Branford, Guilford, and Madison.
+The first six miles of my hike took me along the next section of the Mattabesett taking me into four towns – Durham, North Branford, Guilford, and Madison.
 (My return trip took me along the Lone Pine Trail and yes, it got pretty dark.
-Read all about that adventure here.)

 The first two towns were of no consequence (and only totaled maybe two-thirds of a mile), Guilford was great, and Madison gave me the Madison Blues.
 But we’ll get to that later.

 I parked the car at the small little turnoff at the trailhead on Stagecoach Road.
-The trail ascends the rather large plateau mountain called Totoket Mountain, crossing several ATV trails and other such confusing trails.
+The trail ascends the rather (Connecticut) large plateau mountain called Totoket Mountain, crossing several ATV trails and other such confusing paths.
 Actually, it wasn’t confusing at the start at all as I could see the blazes I needed to follow.
-(It was the return trip during which this became a bit annoying to say the least.)
+(It was the return trip during which this became a bit difficult to say the least.)

 I stuck to my friend the blue blaze and approached the eastern summit of Totoket Mountain which is called Bluff Head.
 At 720 feet, this is the highest point in Guilford and is a very popular spot to hike.
-(I liken it to Talcott Mountain in my part of the state.)
-And now I know why – Bluff Head affords a grand panoramic view from WNW to due East.
+And now I know why – Bluff Head affords a grand panoramic view.

 I could see Hartford 30 miles away.
 See, look:

 Nice.
 There are several view points along the ridge and I was really very impressed.
-See here, in widescreen:
+See here: